ibm-cloud-docs/account/acct-getstart-tutorial.md

 1. Go to **Manage** > **Access (IAM)** > **Settings**.
 2. Click **Edit** for the Account login setting.
 3. Select **None**, **Non-federated users only**, or **All users** depending on which type of authentication you want to require.

-4. If you select the non-federated users only option, confirm that you understand the impact of requiring MFA.
+  If you select the non-federated users only option, confirm that you understand the impact of requiring MFA.
+  {: note}

-5. Click **Update**.
+4. Click **Update**.

 After you enable MFA for your account, complete the following steps to set up a time-based one-time passcode (TOTP) with an authenticator app that you'll use the next time that you log in.
 All users in your account must also set up the one-time passcode at their next login.